Narrative Questions

 No, the game is a focused single player experience.
 Its on-the-rails gameplay would make same screen co-op extremely difficult to implement.
 Having a second player being able to shoot as well could be possible but this is not part of the games current planning.

 Alastrius is structured in campaigns where the player travels across several planets and space locations en-route to the Republics Capital World Velora where the final mission takes place.
-There are numerous different routes the player can take but as of launch each campaign consists of seven levels and should take around 45 minutes to complete.
-However in order to visit every location and unlock every ship the game would take around 3-4 hours to beat.
-For players going for total completion such as gold medals in every mission and all achievements unlocked somewhere in the region of 10 hours would be expected, this will get longer as more content is added post launch.
+There are numerous different routes the player can take but as of launch each campaign consists of seven levels and takes around 45 minutes to complete.
+However in order to visit every location and unlock every ship the game will take around 3-4 hours to beat.
+For players going for total completion such as gold medals in every mission and all achievements unlocked somewhere in the region of 12 hours would be expected, this will get longer as more content is added throughout post launch.

 Accessibility Questions